Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ## Features
-- The site is a multi-page site that includes a Home/Landing page, where the user and view the main page of the site the 'tavern', register and account or login.
+- The site is a multi-page site that includes a Home/Landing page, where the user and view the main page of the site the 'tavern', register an account or login.
-- The 'Tavern' page is the main page of the site where all characters within the database are displayed.
+- The 'Tavern' page is the main page of the site, where all characters within the database are displayed.
 The idea is to display enough information for the user to be able to use the characters in a game of D&D.
-- There is a log in form on the landing page where the user will be 'logged in' and re-routed to their profile page.
+- There is a login form on the landing page, where the user will be 'logged in' and re-routed to their profile page.
 - The profile page displays the characters the user has created, also showing the characters the user has saved.
-- The create page is where the user can create a character of their own, where they will fill in a form with character details and upload an image of their character.
+- The create page is where the user can create a character of their own, where they will complete a form with character details and upload an image of their character.
 - The edit page is a close mirror of the create page, although the placeholder text will be shown as the details of the character chose to edit.
 - The user can also log out and use the site to see all characters created but will not be able to create, edit or save characters.
 #### Existing Features
-- Create- The user can create an account, where they can log in and view and experience the site with more features than a non logged in user.
+- Create- The user can create an account, where they can login, view and experience the site with more features than a user without a login.
-    - The user can also create characters of their own, where they can choose the; name, image, race, class, likes, dislikes and backstory all in line with DnD rules.
+    - The user can also create characters of their own, where they can choose the; name, image, race, class, likes, dislikes and backstory all in line with D&D rules.
-- Read- On the tavern and profile pages the user can see the character information oh created characters straight from the data base.
+- Read- On the tavern and profile pages, the user can see the character information of created characters straight from the database.
 - Update- Users can edit characters they have already created by selecting them from the user page.
 - Delete- Users can also delete characters they have created, although not characters made by other users.
-- Image upload- Upon creating a character the user will be required to upload an image.
+- Image upload- Upon creating a character, the user will be required to upload an image.
     - The image is uploaded to 'cloudinary' using an API within the code.
-    - This image is then edit to a specific height and width and then converted into a url.
+    - This image is then edited to a specific height and width and then converted into a url.
-    - This url is saved within the data base in the character section and then loaded in the tavern and profile pages.
+    - This url is saved within the database in the character section, and then loaded in the tavern and profile pages.
 - Search- The user will be able to search by character name, race and class on the tavern page.
 - Save characters- Upon visiting the tavern page, the user will be able to save and store any characters they would like to quickly access.
     - These characters will be available on the users profile page under the characters they have made.

 #### Features Left to Implement
-- Character stats- During the DnD characters creation process the character stats are an important part.
+- Character stats- During the D&D characters creation process, the character stats are an important part.
 Adding a feature where the user can change the stats of the characters they made would be a natural addition.
-- Improve the character save option reducing from two buttons to one.
+- Improve the character save option, reducing from two buttons to one.
-- Email verification- When creating an account the site takes the users, 'username', 'email' and 'password'.
+- Email verification- When creating an account, the site takes the users, 'username', 'email' and 'password'.
 Currently the email is not used within the database.
     - Adding email verification the user can confirm they have signed up to the site and will also need to validate their email address.
-- Password reset- With email verification naturally the ability to reset the user password would be a helpful addition and improve the user experience.
+- Password reset- With email verification, naturally the ability to reset the user password would be a helpful addition and improve the user experience.
-- Ask user the confirm if they want to delete a character.
+- Ask user to confirm if they want to delete a character.

 <a name="technologies"></a>